analogdevicesinc/scopy/scopy2.0/cmake/readme.md

 make cmake-format
 ```

 # Documentation

-For documentation we use Doxygen.
+## Doxygen

 In order to generate documentation the following option must be passed when configuring the project
 ```
 -DENABLE_DOXYGEN=on
 ```